 When George W. Bush was elected to a second term, I went to the White House to serve as his chief speechwriter.
 We’d just adopted our youngest, Lucy.
 Imagine what it was like for me to see my daughter go from lying in a crib in Chinese orphanage to sitting on the lap of the President of the United States.

-The first speech I wrote for President Bush was his address to the 2005 March for Life.
-When I left in 2008, the March for Life for that year was the last speech I would write for him.
+The first speech I wrote for President Bush was his address to the 2005 National Pro-Life March.
+When I left in 2008, the National Pro-Life March for that year was the last speech I would write for him.
 And let me tell you: I am proud to have served in a White House that stood for life.

 As I look out at this sea of young faces, I realize that, for some of you, this is all ancient history.
 I’ve been prolife before most of you were even born.
 Now, when I was your age and my mom and dad and their friends would used the Before-You-Were-Even-Born line on me, I thought them dreadful old geezers.

 Now I am one of these geezers.
 But among the great luxuries of geezerhood is that you get to take pleasure in things you are told you shouldn’t.
 And a big reason I take great pleasure in Students for Life is this: You annoy so many people who deserve to be annoyed.

 Your signs rightly proclaim, “We are the prolife generation.”
 But by everything Americans were told about abortion the past fifty years, this should not be true.
 In fact, you shouldn’t even exist.

 When in 1973 Roe v.
 Wade overturned the abortion laws of all 50 states, the New York Times called the ruling a “historic resolution of a fiercely controversial issue.”
 Its editorial suggested the Supreme Court had brought “an end to the emotional and divisive public argument.”